dpuyda/scheduling/README.md

 # Benchmarks

-We compare Scheduling to [Taskflow](https://github.com/taskflow/taskflow), which is a highly optimized library for parallel and heterogeneous programming [[1]](#1), [[2]](#2).
+We compare Scheduling with [Taskflow](https://github.com/taskflow/taskflow), which is a highly optimized library for parallel and heterogeneous programming [[1]](#1), [[2]](#2).
 We use [Google Benchmark](https://github.com/google/benchmark) for benchmarking.
-Comparison of Taskflow and other popular libraries for async programming can be found in Taskflow documentation.
+Comparison of Taskflow with other popular libraries for async programming can be found in Taskflow documentation.

 We measure the total time needed to create and execute tasks.
 The benchmarks